FlyingFathead/catgit/README.md

 ## About `catgit`

-This tool is designed to streamline the process of reviewing project contents, making it an invaluable utility for developers who manage large or complex Git repositories and/or use LLM-based AI assistants to sort through their codebases.
+This tool is designed to streamline the process of reviewing project contents, making it a neat little utility for developers who manage large or complex Git repositories and/or use LLM-based AI assistants to sort through their codebases.

 ## License